 Suffering a brain injury in an accident radically changes your life.
 In order to receive the compensation you deserve, hire an experienced attorney that will aggressively fight for you.
 At the Law Office of Rue & Ziffra we have specialized in brain injuries not only through aggressive and professional legal representation for justice, but also through having on staff medical professionals including a registered nurse.

 With the onset of a brain injury so much will need to be reckoned with, not the least of which is securing exceptional legal counsel to handle your case.
-If you have questions and need guidance, no matter where you live in Florida, you can count on and trust for you or a loved one that has been affected by a brain injury, you can count on the brain injury professionals, the experts at Rue & Ziffra.
+If you have questions and need guidance, no matter where you live in Florida, you can count on the brain injury professionals, the experts at Rue & Ziffra.
 Call 800-526-4711 or fill out the Free Case Review for help with your brain injury today!

 What is the Vestibular Nerve System?